Root Canal Arlington, VA

 Draining the Abscess

-Occasionally a tooth abscess is present in the tooth as well.
-If an abscess is present, the dentist will drain it to get rid of the infection that threatens your tooth.
+Occasionally, an abscess is present near the tooth as well.
+Your dentist can drain the abscess to get rid of the infection that threatens your tooth.

 Sterilizing the Root Canals

-After the pulp is removed, our dentists will sterilize the interior of the tooth, just as an endodontist does.
+After the pulp is removed, your dentist will sterilize the interior of the tooth.
 This step removes any last traces of bacteria to ensure that the root canal is clear of any lingering infection.

 Filling the Root Canals